ledgerleapllc/memri-backend/CONTRIBUTING.md

-## Contributing to the DevxDao Grant Portal
+## Contributing to the Memri Backend Portal

 ### Please follow these guidelines if you want to contribute to this project